World Oral Health Day

 World Oral Health Day is observed annually on 20 March, and launches a year-long campaign dedicated to raising global awareness of the issues around oral health and the importance of oral hygiene so that governments, health associations and the general public can work together to achieve healthier mouths and happier lives.

 Of the world's population, 90% will suffer from oral diseases in their lifetime, many avoidable.
 Organized by FDI World Dental Federation, World Oral Health Day involves campaigns by national dental associations from around the world with activities in over 130 countries.

 History

 World Oral Health Day was launched on 20 March 2013 by FDI World Dental Federation.
 The day also marks the launch of a year-long campaign to raise awareness of oral health and prevention of oral diseases.
 Since 2013 these campaigns have featured a specific theme.

+FDI World Dental Federation partners with Dentsply Sirona, Haleon, Solventum, Smile Train, and Dental Tribune International Publishing on World Oral Health Day.